Matty67889/mern-stack-journey/README.md

 - Creation date (a date, automatically assigned)
 - Effort required to address the issue (number of days, a number)
 - Estimated completion date or due date (a date, optional)

+## Getting Started

+To run the issue tracker application:

+1. In the `ui` folder, open two separate terminals.
+Run `npm start` in one, and `npm watch` in the other.
+2. In the `api` folder, open one terminal.
+Run `npm start`.

+To run the mongo scripts in `api/scripts`:

+In the `api` folder, open a terminal.
+Run `node scripts/<script_name>.js`.
+For example, to run the `trymongo.js` script, run `node scripts/trymongo.js`.